angeris/IoTPowerStrip/README.md

 ## Arduino

 This folder provides all of the Arduino code for the project.
 In general, this code should not be modified unless its being tailored to specific applications, or unless a patch is being submitted.
-Note that this is not being written using the Arduino IDE, but rather using the [PlatformIO](http://platformio.org/) manager/builder which is IDE-independent.
+This project needs to be compiled with the [PlatformIO](http://platformio.org/) platform.

+To do so, go to the PowerStripArduino directory and type

+    platformio run -t upload

+in order to compile and run the code.
+Note also that this code will only work with the Arduino Micro as it requires a second, dedicated serial RX/TX, which are found on pins 0 and 1 of the Micro.

-## PowerStripArduinoAPI
+## API

-Provides the API and a sample server.
+Note that the API is currently not being hosted on this repository as there are issues with subprojects.
+This should be fixed soon, but in the meantime the Python sample server, client, and API is found in [Dan's Repository](https://github.com/danXyu/powerstrip_arduino_api).

 ## Contributors
 This project is currently being developed by Guillermo Andres Angeris, Dan Yu, and Christopher Mehdi Elamri.